 We celebrate communion on the second Sunday of each month.
 Either the worship leader or pastor typically leads communion service.
-If you are leading worship on communion Sunday, decide in conjunction with Lorie who will lead.
+If you are leading worship on communion Sunday, decide in conjunction with Jonny who will lead.
 As worship leader, you are in charge of getting bread and grapes for communion.
-If this poses a problem, be in touch with Lorie.
+If this poses a problem, be in touch with Jonny.
 You can also ask others to make the bread.
 We need the bread to be free of seeds and nuts, and the grapes to be seedless, so that there are no health issues.
 Juice and gluten-free crackers are in church office in the worship closet.
 The worship leader often helps to serve communion.
-If you are not comfortable with serving, let Lorie know.
-She will gather the other servers needed…two people for the bread, two people for the cup and one person for the grapes for children (often is the person leading children’s time).
+If you are not comfortable with serving, let Jonny know.
+He will gather the other servers needed…two people for the bread, two people for the cup and one person for the grapes for children (often is the person leading children’s time).
 There is a sink in the office that can be used to wash out the cups after the service.
 Try to make sure that pieces of bread don’t go down the sink.

 To lead communion:

 The bolded wording under #3 is what is to be conveyed each time we celebrate communion.
 For all other parts you can change the wording that’s given as example, as well as change the order of the sections.

 1. Introduce what communion is (this helps give meaning for those who haven’t grown up in church contexts):

 Example: “Communion is a sign of reconciliation, God reaching towards us.
 Offering grace.
 It is also about our response.
 Affirming that we are choosing to be a part of God’s people and the way of Jesus in the world.

 It is a time when we remember the life, death and resurrection of Jesus, and are invited into the present and incoming future where chains will be broken and bondage will be no more.”